dust007/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?

-I normalized the image data because ...
+I normalized the image data using (pixel - 128)/128 because normalization of x to (0, 1) circle will help NN find optimal solution more easily.

 #### 2. My final model consisted of the following layers: